 We recommend a combination of these for day trips out into the area with your own vehicle.
 Best to focus on one region at a time to truly enjoy the region and what it has to offer.
 Please enquire at the reception should you need maps & directions.
 If possible, let us know the evening before, should you require a picnic lunch.

-Northern Drakensberg Area (Royal Natal Park) – 60km
+Maloti-Drakensberg Park (Royal Natal Park) – 60km

 Un-paralleled natural beauty in the mountains for hikes ranging between 1 hour to 7 hours.
 (R80 per adult, R40 per child entrance)

 Walk (or stroll with a pushchair/wheelchair) to the Cascades waterfall in the Royal Natal Park (1,6km – 1 hour) Smooth, concreted walkway alongside the Mahai stream, under the shade of giant yellow wood trees.
 Remember to pack your costume for a refreshing swim at the end!